Turkey entry requirements for Sri Lanka passport holders

 Frequently asked questions

-Processing typically takes 5–10 working days.
-Apply at least two weeks before your flight to be safe.
+Processing typically takes 5–15 working days, but it can take longer during peak seasons or if additional documents are requested.
+Apply at least 4–6 weeks before your planned travel date to be safe.

 Official sources